Erechtheion: Sculpture

-There are several theories about the function and significance of the Maiden Porch.
+Several theories have been proposed about the function and significance of the Maiden Porch.
 Kontoleon has argued that it served as a monopteral heroön to the tomb of Kekrops.
 Scholl has argued that the korai are mourners for Kekrops because of the association of caryatids with tombs.
 Shear disputes this is a tomb since it does not follow the pattern of other religious tokens.
-For Shear the architectural supports are derived from the bases of the columns of the Temple of Artemis at Ephesus and is typical of the miniaturization of elements of the Ionic style when it was imported from Asia Minor to the Greek mainland.
-Nor was the use of korai as an architectural support element a novelty, used before in the Siphnian Treasury and perhaps the Kore of Lyons and therefore represent the classical expression of an established archaic tradition.
+For Shear the architectural supports are derived from the bases of the columns of the Temple of Artemis at Ephesus and are typical of the miniaturization of elements of the Ionic style when it was imported from Asia Minor to the Greek mainland.
+Nor was the use of korai as an architectural support element a novelty, as they were used before in the Siphnian Treasury at Delphi and perhaps the Kore of Lyons and therefore represent the classical expression of an established archaic tradition.

-Then there is the problem of the identity of the korai.
-In the building accounts they are referred to as korai or maidens.
-In 1952 the discovery of copies from Tivoli revealed that the korai carried phiale, the lower arms of all the caryatids have been lost, suggesting that they might be either the arrephoroi (as “bearers of unmentionable things”) or kanephoroi.
-The six korai of the porch all exhibit subtle variations implying that they do not represent a repetition of a single person or deity but a group of individuals.
+Another open question has been the problem of the identity of the korai.
+In the building accounts, they are referred to as korai or maidens.
+The lower arms of all the caryatids have been lost.
+In 1952 the discovery of copies from Tivoli revealed that the korai carried phiale, suggesting that they might be either the arrephoroi (as "bearers of unmentionable things") or kanephoroi.
+The six korai of the porch all exhibit subtle variations, implying that they do not represent a repetition of a single person or deity but a group of individuals.
 Lesk argues that they may have been intended as a replacement for the (highly individuated) Acropolis korai that were destroyed by the Persians and in this capacity represent the servants of Athena who stood ready to make libation to the cult statue housed inside.
-Vickers suggests not only a later date for the construction of the Erechtheion but that the korai are actually Vitruvian caryatids and represent a memorial to Athens’s humiliation in the Peloponnesian War.
+Vickers suggests not only a later date for the construction of the Erechtheion but that the korai are actually Vitruvian caryatids and represent a memorial to Athens's humiliation in the Peloponnesian War.

 The Erechtheion is a "remarkably luxurious" building in the detailing of its mouldings.
 Lotus-palmette chains (anthemion) decorate the column capitals and epicranitis of the temple.
-Additionally, egg-and-dart, egg and leaf, bead and reel, lesbian cyma, guilloches and rosettes are liberally placed around the entablature, door and window frames and the coffering of the ceilings.
+Additionally, egg-and-dart, egg and leaf, bead and reel, Lesbian cyma, guilloches, and rosettes are liberally placed around the entablature, door and window frames, and the coffering of the ceilings.
 The capitals were gilded and the braidings at the column bases were studded with coloured glass.